adichamoli/Database/README.md

 | 1	     | COMMIT     | Commit changes to database                                                       |
 | 2      | ROLLBACK   | Rolled back the unsaved DB changes                                               |
 | 3      | SAVEPOINT  | Creates a savepoint                                                              |

+# CREATE DATABASE
+Syntax
+The basic syntax of this CREATE DATABASE statement is as follows −

+    CREATE DATABASE DatabaseName;

+Always the database name should be unique within the RDBMS.

+Example
+If you want to create a new database <testDB>, then the CREATE DATABASE statement would be as shown below −

+    SQL> CREATE DATABASE testDB;

+# DROP DATABASE
+Syntax
+The basic syntax of DROP DATABASE statement is as follows −

+    DROP DATABASE DatabaseName;
+Always the database name should be unique within the RDBMS.

+Example
+If you want to delete an existing database <testDB>, then the DROP DATABASE statement would be as shown below −

+    SQL> DROP DATABASE testDB;